vladimirvivien/streaming-runtime-go/examples/hello-streaming/README.md

 #### Event streaming broker

-This example uses an event streaming platform to send messages from a message generator (message-gen) to a message processor (message-proc).
+This example uses an event streaming broker to send messages from a message generator (message-gen) to a message processor (message-proc).
 Use the following to deploy Redis (ensure to use latest versions with streams support):

 ```